kylestetz/CLNDR/README.md

 Changelog
 =========
+`v1.3.3 ~ 2015-10-22`: Adds `ignoreInactiveDaysInSelection` option for disabling selection of inactive dates when using both `trackSelectedDates` and `constraints`.

 `v1.3.2 ~ 2015-10-21`: Adding moment instance as a config option to use instead of global moment object.

 `v1.3.1 ~ 2015-10-21`: Trailing comma removed to work in IE11.